IQTLabs/edgetech-core/README.md

 <h1 align="center">EdgeTech-Core</h1>

   <p align="center">
     EdgeTech-Core is a unified platform bringing functionality to edge-based devices with minimal development effort.
 The core is a dynamic message/event-based infrastructure that is enabled via <a href="https://projects.eclipse.org/projects/iot.mosquitto">MQTT</a>.
 All of this functionality is wrapped in a Docker containers for cross-platform compatability.
-Using the containers built on EdgeTech-Core, defining the software stack of an edge-deployable device should be as easy as dropping those containers into your `docker-compose.yml` and tuning enviornment variables to fit your needs.
+Using the containers built on EdgeTech-Core, defining the software stack of an edge-deployable device should be as easy as dropping those containers into your docker-compose file and tuning enviornment variables to fit your needs.
 If you don't find that, come help us make it better by contributing!
     <br/>
     <br/>
     <h2 align="left">